Modern Slavery Statement

 Effectiveness in combating modern slavery and human trafficking

 Any suspected incidence of slavery or human trafficking within Stobart Group or its supply chain would be immediately reported to the Executive Board in the first instance.
 It would then be dealt with appropriately, which may include, but is not limited to, terminating commercial relationships, disciplinary action and notifying the relevant authorities.

-- Improve new supplier audit processes to ensure a dedicated section to assess any modern slavery or human trafficking risks with new suppliers and also to include these reviews as part of continuing assessment and audits of our supplier sites.
+- Review current supplier audit processes to assess any modern slavery or human trafficking risks with new suppliers and also to include these reviews as part of continuing assessment and audits of our supplier sites.

-As part of our on-going commitment to ensuring modern slavery is not present within the Group, we will look to take the following action in 2019/2020:
+As part of our on-going commitment to ensuring modern slavery and human trafficking is not present within Stobart Group, we will look to take the following action in 2020/2021:

-- Continue to raise awareness amongst employees of modern slavery issues through, e.g. contract provisions and supplier audits.
+- Continue to raise awareness amongst employees of modern slavery and human trafficking issues through, e.g. contract provisions and supplier audits.

 - Following on from the review of standard supplier Terms and Conditions, continue a further review of our full suite of precedent contracts and terms to ensure all partners, stakeholders and counterparties that we contract with, as applicable, are required to adhere to our relevant policies.

 - Finalise and implement an amalgamated single supplier onboarding process to cover all divisions, incorporating modern slavery risk assessment of each supplier.

 - As our business continues to grow and we engage with more long term partners, for example, airports, airlines and power plants, work collaboratively to ensure a consistent best practice model is adopted for tackling these issues and ensuring and maintaining compliance.

 - Develop an expanded third-party due diligence process to apply to strategic opportunities across Stobart Group to foster a standardised and consistent approach to modern slavery and human trafficking compliance across all acquisitions and investments across the various business units.